Leon Jessel: Career

 Although his musical parents wanted him to become a merchant or businessman, Jessel was instead drawn to becoming a musician, and left school at the age of 17 to pursue music and musical theater.
 After studying with various teachers between 1888 and 1891, Jessel became a conductor, music director, chorus master, bandmaster, and theater conductor working in many German cities.

-Beginning in 1892, these jobs included the position of Kapellmeister in cities which included Mulheim an der Ruhr, Freiberg, Kiel, Stettin, Chemnitz, and Neustrelitz.
+Beginning in 1892, these jobs included the position of Kapellmeister in cities which included Mülheim an der Ruhr, Freiberg, Kiel, Stettin, Chemnitz, and Neustrelitz.
 He finally settled in Lübeck, where he was Kapellmeister at the Wilhelm Theater from 1899 to 1905, whereupon he became director of the Lübeck Liedertafel (men's singing group) association.
 While in Lübeck, Jessel composed numerous choral works, operettas, and character pieces.

 In 1911, Jessel moved to Berlin, where he came into his own and made a name for himself — his 1913 operetta Die beiden Husaren (The Two Hussars) garnered much attention.
 He continued to compose many operettas and Singspiel operas, most of which premiered in Berlin.
 In 1915, Jessel also co-founded and co-launched the early GEMA, a German performance rights organization.

-Jessel's biggest success was the operetta Schwarzwaldmädel (Black Forest Girl), which premiered at the Komische Oper in Berlin in August 1917.
+Jessel's biggest success was the operetta Schwarzwaldmädel (Black Forest Girl), which premiered at the Alte Komische Oper Berlin in Berlin in August 1917.
 The opera's touching libretto, appealing melodies, and elegant instrumentation proved immensely popular, and it ran in Berlin for 900 performances, and within the next 10 years was performed approximately 6,000 times in Germany and abroad.
 Schwarzwaldmädel has been recorded numerous times over many decades, in addition to also being filmed and televised numerous times.
 Jessel also had a major success with his 1921 operetta Die Postmeisterin (The Postmistress), and in total he wrote nearly two dozen operettas.